WesleyWalamostudent/2021Fall-Game-Testing/AutomationTools.md

 _What is the name of the test tool?_

-Tool Name
+Jetbrains

 _What company developed this test tool?_

-Company Name
+Jetbrains

 _Does this tool do any test case storage/recording?_

-Answer
+Answer: Yes

 _Does this tool allow tester to link requirements or defects to test cases?_

-Answer
+Answer: Yes

 _If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?_

-Answer
+Jetbrains uses Java, .Net, C++, and Python.

 ### Tool Features
-* Feature One
+* Feature One: Debug
-* Feature Two
+* Feature Two: Instant navigation
-* Feature Three
+* Feature Three: Framework

 ## Tool Three

 _What is the name of the test tool?_

-Tool Name
+Sauce Labs

 _What company developed this test tool?_

-Company Name
+Sauce Labs

 _Does this tool do any test case storage/recording?_

-Answer
+Answer: Yes

 _Does this tool allow tester to link requirements or defects to test cases?_

-Answer
+Answer: Yes

 _If it is an automated tool, does it work with web-based tools?
 What languages (Java, .NET)?_

-Answer
+Sauce Labs uses Java, Python, Ruby, and .Net

 ### Tool Features
-* Feature One
+* Feature One: Debug
-* Feature Two
+* Feature Two: Design
-* Feature Three
+* Feature Three: Navigation